puzzledShark/flexget-series-list-generator/README.md

  Generates series information for flexget from horrible and tvdb

 TODO
-- Performance issue when performing asynchronous for searching title (parser.js)
+- Investigate possible reruns for tvdb scraping.
-- Season Identifier should be moved to the domain
+- Season Identifier should be moved to the domain (May consider removing functionality due to possible inconsistensies)
-- Fix issue with LoadChecked mode for selecting specific titles.
-- Add Subsplease Domain
 - Move Labelling to resources